myriadrf/LimeSDR_GW/docs/docs/hipersdr-44xx/build_gw.rst

 .. note::

+  - Both User and Gold bitstreams must be programmed when programming an empty FLASH memory otherwise the FPGA will not boot.
+  - Once Gold bitstream is programmed into FLASH memory then just User bitstream can be upadated if needed.
-	User/Gold Bitstreams has to be present/generated first before flashing
+  - User/Gold Bitstreams has to be present/generated first before flashing